The Beehive

-The Beehive (Te Whare Mīere) is the common name for the Executive Wing of New Zealand Parliament Buildings, located at the corner of Molesworth Street and Lambton Quay, Wellington.
+The Beehive (Te Whare Mīere) is the common name for the Executive Wing of the New Zealand Parliament Buildings, located at the corner of Molesworth Street and Lambton Quay, Wellington.
 It is so-called because its shape is reminiscent of that of a traditional woven form of beehive known as a skep.
 It is registered as a Category I heritage building by Heritage New Zealand.

 Construction began in 1969 and was completed in 1981.
 Since 1979, the building has housed the offices of government ministers.
 Thus, the name "Beehive" is closely linked with the New Zealand Government.
 It is often used as a metonym for the New Zealand leadership at large, with "the 9th floor" specifically referring to the office of the prime minister, which is based on that floor.
 Cabinet meets on the top floor.

+Since 1992 the Beehive has featured on the New Zealand twenty-dollar note.
+A survey commissioned by the Reserve Bank of New Zealand found that the Beehive is "a New Zealand icon and as such is readily recognisable".